 MD Strategy 1: Decrease potential incidences of grounded and abandoned vessels in the Monument.
-Vessels that are grounded and/or abandoned in the Islands Unit are a major threat to Monument resources.

 Grounded vessels cause physical damage to coral reefs and chemical damage from the release of oil, fuel, and other hazardous materials.
 Abandoned vessels cause reef abrasion and chemical impacts due to metal corrosion, iron deposition, and other chemical by-products.
-Because of the Islands Unit's remote location, vessels abandoned there may be stranded for long periods of time until resources for removal are available, which only exacerbates the impact of derelict vessels upon marine habitats.
-One way to reduce risk of vessel groundings is to develop navigation aids that pinpoint the location of Monument features on navigation charts.
+Because of the Islands Unit's remote location, vessels abandoned there may be stranded for long periods of time until resources for removal are available, which only exacerbates the impact of derelict vessels upon the marine habitats.
+One way to reduce the risk of vessel groundings is to develop navigation aids that pinpoint the location of Monument features on navigation charts.

 MD Activity 1.1: Update navigation aids with Monument boundary and feature information.
-Monument managers, along with partner agencies, will work to continually update the Ocean Coast Survey Electronic Navigation Charts and the Coast Pilot[®]10 to include Monument boundaries and information about other potential navigational hazard sites located within the Monument.
+Monument managers, along with partner agencies, will work to continually update the Ocean Coast Survey Electronic Navigation Charts and the Coast Pilot[®]10 to include Monument boundaries and information about potential navigational hazards located within the Monument.
 This activity will increase mariner awareness about vessel hazards in the Monument so vessel grounding can be avoided.

-MD Activity 1.2: Assess the need and value of establishing International Maritime Organization Protection Measures for the Islands Unit.
-Based on findings of the threats, ship traffic analysis, accidents and incidents, Monument managers will determine the need to submit a proposal to the International Maritime Organization (IMO) to establish Particularly Sensitive Sea Areas and associated protective measures.
-Such measures fall into two general categories: 1) Navigational Aids (ships' routing systems and ship reporting systems); and 2) Discharge Restrictions (special areas and emission control areas).
+MD Activity 1.2: Assess the need and value of establishing International Maritime

+Organization protection measures for the Islands Unit.
+Based on findings of the threats, ship traffic analysis, accidents and incidents, Monument managers will determine whether to submit a proposal to the International Maritime Organization (IMO) to establish Particularly Sensitive Sea Areas and associated protective measures.
+Such measures fall into two general categories: 1) navigational aids (ship routing and reporting systems) and 2) discharge restrictions (special areas and emission control areas).

 MD Strategy 2: Decrease incidences of fishing gear and solid waste disposal in the Mariana Archipelago that could drift into Monument waters.

-Ocean-based sources of marine debris in the Monument include fishing gear and solid waste from maritime activities and the commercial and recreational fishing industries.
-Nets, monofilament, fishing lures, plastic bags, and galley waste are examples of common items that deliberately or accidently become marine debris from water vessels.
+Ocean-based sources of debris include fishing gear and solid waste from maritime activities and the commercial and recreational fishing industries.
+Nets, monofilament, fishing lures, plastic bags, and galley waste are examples of common items that deliberately or accidently become marine debris from vessels.
 Best management practices can prevent most items from going overboard and are easily incorporated into boating regiments.

 MD Activity 2.1: Modify and circulate waste management education materials to Monument visitors.
-Informing mariners about fishing materials and BMPs designed to reduce impact upon ocean resources and providing incentives for proper gear disposal on land are needed to prevent gear from being disposed at sea.
-This will be accomplished through an outreach project, conducted in coordination with regional resource management agencies that emphasizes BMPs for waste minimization and proper waste management.
+Informing mariners about fishing materials and BMPs designed to reduce the impact on ocean resources and providing incentives for proper gear disposal on land are needed to prevent gear from being disposed at sea.
+This will be accomplished through an outreach project, conducted in coordination with regional resource management agencies, that emphasizes BMPs for waste minimization and proper waste management.
 Existing materials in the Marine Debris 101 series include:

-- The Boaters Guidebook to Marine Debris and Conservation;
+- The Boaters Guidebook to Marine Debris and Conservation

-- Marine Debris Legislation and Policy; and
+- Marine Debris Legislation and Policy

-- Reeling in Marine Debris.
+- Reeling in Marine Debris

 MD Activity 2.2: Conduct outreach workshops in the CNMI and Guam about fishing gear loss solutions.
-This activity encourages fishermen to adopt fishing practices and gear that reduce the risk of gear loss.
-Many people who participate in fishing activities are aware of the problems associated with derelict gear, but do not know where to locate on-land disposal facilities or recognize the value in alternative low-impact fishing gear.
-Monument managers will work with community partners to conduct workshops with commercial and recreational fishers covering gear loss issues; providing information about where to purchase alternative supplies and where to recycle potential debris items.
+This activity encourages fishers to adopt fishing practices and gear that reduce the risk of gear loss.
+Many people are aware of the problems associated with derelict gear but do not know where to locate on-land disposal facilities or recognize the value in alternative low-impact fishing gear.
+Monument managers will work with community partners to conduct workshops with commercial and recreational fishers covering gear loss issues, providing information about where to purchase alternative supplies and where to recycle potential debris items.